refactorsaurusrex/journal-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots
 > If applicable, add screenshots to help explain your problem.

+## Logs
+> Run `Open-JournalCliLogsDirectory` and paste any relevant log information.
+Alternatively, upload your log file to a cloud storage provider and link to it here.

 ## Environmental Information
 > Required details about your working environment
 - OS: [e.g. Windows 10, macOS Catalina, Ubuntu 18]